ckan/ckan/doc/maintaining/installing/install-from-docker-compose.rst

 ===================================
 Installing CKAN with Docker Compose
 ===================================
-This chapter is a tutorial on how to install the latest CKAN (master or any stable version) with Docker Compose.
+This chapter is a tutorial on how to install CKAN with Docker Compose.
 The scenario shown here is one of many possible scenarios and environments in which CKAN can be used with Docker.

 This chapter aims to provide a simple, yet fully customizable deployment - easier to configure than a source install, more customizable than a package install.